Government Schemes for Women Entrepreneurs

 5. You sign normal loan papers; no separate CGTMSE contract.

-6. Pay annual guarantee fee along with EMIs; enjoy collateral-free funds.
+6. Pay the annual guarantee fee along with EMIs; enjoy collateral-free funds.

 Typical timeline: 7-30 working days, depending on file readiness.